 In an effort to stand out from the crowd, practices have to consider how they will continue to provide care over the long term if things don’t get better or, heaven forbid, they get worse.

 It’s no secret that the veterinary industry has taken a little longer to adapt to technology.
 However, Roxanne Hawn wrote in American Animal Hospital Association’s (AAHA) NEWStat blog on March 20, 2020 that “veterinary practices are flocking to technology, including two-way texting and video telemedicine, to continue serving clients.”
-With all the clinics moving to curbside approaches, last week alone, PetDesk had over 200 clinics sign up for Two-Way Messaging in a just a week span in March 2020 as mandatory safety precautions were established across the nation.
+With all the clinics moving to curbside approaches, PetDesk had over 200 clinics sign up for Two-Way Messaging in a just a week span in March 2020 as mandatory safety precautions were established across the nation.
 We also saw messages sent per clinic increase by nearly 300% as quick, two-way communication became even more crucial to daily operations.

 The APPA estimates that $99 billion will be spent on our pets in 2020.
 If we stay the course and invest in our businesses, when the dust settles we might not only survive, but we might come out ahead.